 - Students are required to demonstrate competency in positioning skills in the lab setting prior to attempting competency in the clinical setting. - Every student is required to attend all clinical demonstrations and testing labs; if a student is absent during check-offs, the instructor will assign a time that the check-off is to be completed.
-If the student fails to attend, a zero will be given for the check-off grade and competency forms for those exams included in the lab testing will not be awarded.
+If the student fails to attend without prior notification to the course/lab instructor, a zero will be given for the check-off grade and competency forms for those exams included in the lab testing will not be awarded.
 Failure to receive competency forms for ARRT required competencies will result in a failing grade for the course, and subsequent dismissal from the program. - Students are not allowed to make any exposures in the Radiography lab unless supervised by Radiography staff.
-The Radiography program maintains compliance with the explanation provided by the JRCERT regarding Standard 4.3 which states the following:
+The Radiography program maintains compliance with the explanation provided by the JRCERT regarding Standard 5.3 which states the following:

-The program must also assure radiation safety in energized laboratories.
-Student utilization of energized laboratories must be under the supervision of a qualified radiographer who is readily available.
+Programs must develop policies regarding safe and appropriate use of energized laboratories by students.
+Students' utilization of energized laboratories must be under the supervision of a qualified radiographer who is available should students need assistance.
 If a qualified radiographer is not readily available to provide supervision, the radiation exposure mechanism must be disabled.
-Programs are encouraged to develop policies regarding safe and appropriate use of energized laboratories by students.

-- Students are required to wear their personal dosimeters when performing lab experiments that require exposure. - The guidelines outlined above for didactic and clinical sessions are the same guidelines for clinical labs.
+- Students are required to wear their personal dosimeters when performing lab experiments requiring exposure. - The guidelines outlined above for didactic and clinical sessions are the same guidelines for clinical labs.